 1. About nefopam

-It's also used for other types of long-standing pain when weaker painkillers no longer work.
+You can also take nefopam for other types of long-term pain when weaker painkillers no longer work.

-Nefopam is available only on prescription.
+Nefopam is available on prescription only.
 It comes as tablets.

 2. Key facts

 3. Who can and cannot take nefopam

 Nefopam can be taken by adults and children aged 12 years and above.